warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/node-commands.md

 ## Prerequisites

-To interact with the node, you need to install the [Warden binary](https://github.com/warden-protocol/wardenprotocol/releases), `wardend`.
+To interact with the node, you need to install the [Warden binary](https://github.com/warden-protocol/wardenprotocol/releases), `wardend`, as shown in [Run a local chain](/operate-a-node/run-a-local-chain) and [Join Buenavista](/join-buenavista#1-install).

 ## Execute `wardend` commands